-The objective of teaching Pataïjala Yoga Suträs to students is to provide them with knowledge of Pataïjala's contribution to the field of Yoga, well verse with the yogic principles and it's meaning mentioned in PataïjalaYogaSutra.
-The students willbe able to understand human's psychology as Patanjali had explained.
+Objectives & Course Outcomes At the end of semester, student will be able: To describe Patanjala's contribution to the field of Yoga.
+To get well verse with the Yogic principles and it's meaning mentioned in Patanjala Yoga Sutra.
+The students will be able to understand human's psychology as Patanjala had explained.
+To impart knowledge of Eights limbs.